hashicorp/boundary/README.md

 to also note that using `make tools` will install various tools used for Boundary development to the normal Go binary directory; this may overwrite or take precedence over tools that might already be installed on the system.

-### Download and Run from Release Page

-Download the latest release of the server binary and appropriate desktop client(s) from our [releases page](https://releases.hashicorp.com/boundary/)

 ### Start Boundary